d-bl/MAE-gf/docs/stitches.md

 On page [_couting and listing stitches_][page-counting], we will show a logical ordering of the stitches and the way we counted them.

 [page-counting]: ../docs/counting

+## Pins

+In the following paragraph, the stitches are shown without telling where to place a pin.

 ## Stitches